tdegeus/prrng/README.md

 ### pcg32

-One of the hallmark features of the pcg32 generator is that storing the state of the random generator (the position in random sequence set by the seed) can be saved and restored at any point
+One of the hallmark features of the pcg32 generator is that the state of the random generator (the position in random sequence set by the seed) can be saved and restored at any point

 ```cpp
 #include <xtensor/xtensor.h>